 Globally in 2015, an estimated 480 000 people developed multidrug-resistant TB (MDR-TB).
 TB incidence has fallen by an average of 1.5% per year since 2000.
 This needs to accelerate to a 4-5% annual decline to reach the 2020 milestones of the "End TB Strategy".
 An estimated 49 million lives were saved through TB diagnosis and treatment between 2000 and 2015.
 Ending the TB epidemic by 2030 is among the health targets of the newly adopted Sustainable Development Goals1.

 When TB is detected and effectively treated, the disease is largely curable.
-However, in 2013, an estimated 9.0 million people developed TB and 1.5 million died from the disease, 360000 of whom were Human Immunodeficiency Virus (HIV) positive2.
+However, in 2013, an estimated 9.0 million people developed TB and 1.5 million died from the disease, 360 000 of whom were Human Immunodeficiency Virus (HIV) positive2.

 In Yemen, TB is considered one of the major infectious diseases recorded in the national disease list.
-A rapidly increasing population, poor quality health services, very low annual income of individuals and the whole country's poor economic status plus the Saudi-UAE's aggression are the most important factors responsible for the high incidence of TB in the country^{3,4}.
-Drug-resistant Mycobacterium multidrug-resistant tuberculosis, including tuberculosis (MDR- M. tuberculosis, defined as resistance to at least isoniazid and rifampicin, the two important first-line anti-TB drugs)
+A rapidly increasing population, poor quality health services, very low annual income of individuals and the whole country's poor economic status plus the Saudi-UAE's aggression is the most important factors responsible for the high incidence of TB in the country^{3, 4}.